-(1) At each boundary corner of the subdivision, at the beginning and end of the property line curves, and at any other points as may be required by the city.

-(2) At intersections of street centerline tangents or offsets therefrom, and where such intersect on private property, at the beginning and end of the centerline curve or offsets therefrom.

-(B) Any required monument that is disturbed or destroyed before acceptance of all improvements shall be replaced by the subdivider.

-(C) Complete field notes in a form satisfactory to the city, showing references, ties, locations, elevations, and other necessary data relating to monuments and bench marks set in accordance with the requirements of ' ' 151.001 through 151.112, shall be submitted to the city to be retained by the city as a permanent record.
+- (1) At each boundary corner of the subdivision, at the beginning and end of the property line curves, and at any other points as may be required by the city; and/or - (2) At intersections of street centerline tangents or offsets therefrom and where such intersect on private property at the beginning and end of the centerline curve or offsets therefrom. - (B) Any required monument that is disturbed or destroyed before acceptance of all improvements shall be replaced by the subdivider. - (C) Complete field notes in a form satisfactory to the city showing references, ties, locations, elevations, and other necessary data relating to monuments and bench marks set in accordance with the requirements of §§ 153.001 through 153.004, 153.020 through 153.022, 153.035 through 153.043, and 153.075 through 153.078 shall be submitted to the city to be retained by the city as a permanent record.
+(Prior Code, § 151.112) (Ord.
+2012-01, passed 12-7-2011)

-' 151.113 PROPERTY LINE ADJUSTMENTS.
+§ 153.078 PROPERTY LINE ADJUSTMENTS.

 (A) Purpose and scope.
-The purpose of a property line adjustment is to allow the relocation of a known common boundary line between two abutting properties, where no additional lots or parcels are created.
-Property line adjustments may be permitted in any zone or across zones, or between lots or parcels in a recorded subdivision or partition plat.
-A property line adjustment is not required for a boundary line agreement to establish the physical location of an existing property boundary, but is required to relocate that boundary.
+The purpose of a property line adjustment is to allow the relocation of a known common boundary line between two abutting properties where no additional lots or parcels are created.
+Property line adjustments may be permitted in any zone or across zones or between lots or parcels in a recorded subdivision or partition plat.
+A property line adjustment is not required for a boundary line agreement to establish the physical location of an existing property boundary but is required to relocate that boundary.